⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 We found a micro-cairn that we would add to before leaving.

 Also looking west at the summit of Table Mountain.
-In the foreground is the far north end of Mount Gladstone, and what I’m hoping will be my next snowshoe destination, “The Toe” – don’t ask me why I’m calling it this because I really can’t answer it. 😉 Who knows, maybe an alternate name will come to me while I’m on it?
+In the foreground is the far north end of Mount Gladstone, and what I’m hoping will be my next snowshoe destination, “Gladstone’s Toe” – don’t ask me why I’m calling it this because I really can’t answer it. 😉 Who knows, maybe an alternate name will come to me while I’m on it?

 “Whitney Creek Mountain” sits at the far end of Victoria Peak’s northwest ridge (foreground), but it’s so far removed from the rest of the features on the ridge, that it’s really it’s own entity.
 Brad and I speculated that the two points in the foreground might also make good destinations.
+EDIT: We’ve made two trips to the middle section of the ridge that we now call, “Whitney Ridge” and our suspicions were correct, they are great little destinations! 😁

 What a great day to be on a mountain!